SamuelWhitton/natural-daina/README.md

 = genercal use with wrong type will attempt to cast implicitly = accessing non inherited visible methods which are in fact externaly or class visible = can cast down not up, visa versa???
-= inferred type casting in general
 = using type cast to select overloaded method which must not be ambiguous [Overloading Class Methods] + inferred type casting for overloaded, , must match only one of the overloaded methods i.e. cant cast to a smaller set of overloaded methods
 = composite expressions, using to expose external visible but not inherited...
 = using type cast to select overloaded method when refering to it  flexibly, inferred casting [type casting](#type-casting), cast from overload must not be ambiguous
 = has very strong binding
-= flexible method expression, setting class method with object, casting it to change class method type
+= flexible method expression, setting class method with object, casting it to change class method type = cast and then type inference

 ## Scope